Dianism: In Thelema

-Schroeder was subsequently contacted by notable Crowley followers including British Columbia OTO founder Charles Stansfeld Jones and Crowley's New York based representative Karl Germer.
+Schroeder was subsequently contacted by notable Crowley followers including British Columbia O.T.O. lodge founder Charles Stansfeld Jones and Crowley's New York based representative Karl Germer.

-In 1932, Crowley-associate American C.F.
-Russell founded his own occult group, the GBG.
+In 1932, Crowley-associate American C. F. Russell founded his own occult group, the GBG.
 Russell developed his own curriculum of sex magick.
 GBG disciple Louis T. Culling later published this information in two works entitled The Complete Magickal Curriculum of the Secret Order G.'.B.'.G.'. and Sex Magick.
 The first two degrees are "Alphaism and Dianism".
 Culling writes that Dianism is "sexual congress without bringing it to climax" and that each participant is to regard their partner not as a "known earthly personality" but as a "visible manifestation of one's Holy Guardian Angel.
-After his involvement with the GBG, in 1938, Culling joined the Agape Lodge, the Southern California chapter of the OTO.
+After his involvement with the GBG, in 1938, Culling joined the Agape Lodge, the Southern California chapter of the O.T.O.
 Dianism was also promoted by 1960s-1970s spiritual leader Father Yod as part of his New Age organization called "The Source Family".

-In 1981, Marcelo Ramos Motta, a student of Karl Germer who went on to become leader the OTO in Brazil, re-published Heavenly Bridegrooms and Psychic Wedlock.
+In 1981, Marcelo Ramos Motta, a student of Karl Germer who founded the Society Ordo Templi Orientis in Brazil, re-published Heavenly Bridegrooms and Psychic Wedlock.